3mcd/javelin/README.md

 createHrtimeLoop(world.step, (1 / 60) * 1000).start()
 ```

-There's a lot more that goes into building a game, but hopefully this example demonstrates the unobtrusive and consise nature of Javelin's API.
+There's a lot more that goes into building a game, but hopefully this example demonstrates the unobtrusive and consise nature of Javelin's APIs.

 ## Docs